-- This synod and its Congregations shall comprise eight Conferences, to be known as the "Central," "Near West," "North," "Northeast," "Northwest," "South," "Southwest," and "West" Conferences.
+- a.
+This synod and its Congregations shall comprise eight Conferences, to be known as the "Central," "Near West," "North," "Northeast," "Northwest," "South," "Southwest," and "West" Conferences.
 Normally, a Congregation belongs to the Conference within whose boundaries its place of worship is located.
-The Council may change or adjust - The current rosters of Congregations in each Conference are as follows:
+The Council may change or adjust such boundaries. - b.
+The current rosters of Congregations in each Conference are as follows: